 Costs and recycling fees vary by country and usually depend on the quantities and types of packaging (material) shipped, e.g. recycling of paper is usually cheaper than plastics (per kg).

 ecosistant has no influence on any cost for compliance schemes or institutions, but we inform you in advance about your estimated cost for packaging recycling in each country.
 You can then decide whether you want to bear the cost for compliance or whether you want to stop selling to the affected countries.

 Order process & account

-By booking our Basic-Service, you get all information and manuals on how to fulfill your packaging compliance in the booked countries in the current calendar year.
+By purchasing our Basic-Service, you get all information and manuals on how to fulfill your packaging compliance in the booked countries in the current calendar year.
 The information is also being updated if there are any changes during that calendar year.
 Similarly, you can update your information several times a year, e.g. if your company grows, to always get the optimum solution for your business.

 Customers of our Premium-Service get a consultant by their side, who consults and supports you regarding packaging compliance in 30 European countries.
 We take over the registration and communication with compliance schemes and other institutions as well as all necessary declarations of (packaging) data.

 We generally recommend our digitalized services (Basic or Unlimited).
 You will notice that due to minimum thresholds or exemptions, you usually do not have obligations in all your countries, and you can save considerable cost if you perform the licensing of your packaging yourself.
 Especially for startups or SMEs, this is the optimum solution.

 In order to stay up to date and minimize your compliance risks in the future, we recommend our Unlimited-Service and frequent updates of your data within our questionnaires. (at least once every calendar year)

 If you want to avoid as much work as possible and rather leave your packaging compliance to an expert, our Premium-Service may be the best for you.
 Due to the rather high price, it is especially suitable for larger e-commerce businesses.